How much can a big data engineer earn? What impact does experience, location, and job title have on their salary? Find out in this post.

-According to Payscale, a mid-career data engineer in the US can earn from $79K to an average of about $103K.
+According to Payscale, a mid-career data engineer in the U.S. can earn from $79K to an average of about $107K.
 To boost your earning potential, you should build on the skills we outlined for entry-level data engineers.
 Knowledge of additional databases and warehousing products (like PostgreSQL and Amazon Redshift) can help.
-You might also want to start developing your know-how of other architectures in the Apache ecosystem, for instance, Hive and Kafka.
+You might also want to start developing your know-how of other architectures in the Apache ecosystem, for instance Hive and Kafka.

-Last but not least, according to Payscale, an experienced data engineer in the US can earn from around $85K to an average salary of about $118K.
-What’s more, with additional experience (and potential bonuses) this can grow to about $170K per year.
+Last but not least, according to Payscale, an experienced data engineer in the U.S. can earn from around $86K to an average salary of about $118K.
+What’s more, with additional experience (and potential bonuses) this can grow to about $156K per year.

 Expert knowledge of Java, Scala, and a much broader understanding of big data analytics will be crucial for maximizing your earning potential.
 At this point, your skillset will likely be skirting the boundaries of more complex data science roles.
 You may also benefit from a Ph.D. or master’s in an area relevant to your field of work.
 There are plenty of possibilities!
 You can learn more about the difference between a data scientist and a data engineer here.

-3. Big data engineer salaries by geographic location
+5. Big data engineer salary by geographic location

 Here’s our handpicked top ten:

-While Germany and Australia offer the most competitive data engineering salaries, the US comes a close third.
+The United States, Germany and Australia offer the most competitive data engineering salaries—on our report for 2021, the U.S. came in third, but has risen up the ranks over the past year to come out on top for 2023!
 In general, big data engineering salaries in Europe are some of the best in the world, although there’s some variation between countries.

 If you’re considering relocating, bear in mind that quality of life is an important factor to consider.
 In real terms, a low salary in one country might go much further towards your cost of living than a high salary in another, more expensive country.
 Something to keep in mind.